Fallout 4: Far Harbor

 Fallout 4: Far Harbor is an expansion pack for the 2015 video game Fallout 4, developed by Bethesda Game Studios and published by Bethesda Softworks.
 Far Harbor was released on May 19, 2016 for PlayStation 4, Windows, and Xbox One as downloadable content (DLC).
 The game is set in the year 2287, in the aftermath of a nuclear war that destroys most of the United States.
-In the expansion, the player character is recruited by a detective agency to investigate the disappearance of a young girl living in a remote area.
+In the expansion, the player character is hired as a private investigator to search for a missing girl in the isolated seaside community of Far Harbor.